vanhoangkha/Networking-fundamentals/Day21_Spanning_Tree_Protocol_Part1.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/bb49a034-9f6d-4e92-9ea0-8bc71c4f2ec8)

-To REDUCE the BRIDGE PRIORITY, we can only change it in units of 4096 !
+To REDUCE the Bridge PRIORITY, we can only change it in units of 4096 !

 ![image](https://github.com/psaumur/CCNA/assets/106411237/39fe6239-1217-4885-b07b-8f368dad0e28)

-In THIS TOPOLOGY, SW1 becomes the ROOT BRIDGE due to it’s MAC ADDRESS being LOWEST
+In THIS Cấu trúc mạng, SW1 becomes the Bridge gốc due to it’s Địa chỉ MAC being LOWEST

 (Hex “A” = 10)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/b1e1a69d-4b9c-46bf-9b77-f30b9f7c3933)

-ALL INTERFACES on the ROOT BRIDGE are DESIGNATED PORTS.
+ALL INTERFACES on the Bridge gốc are DESIGNATED PORTS.

 DESIGNATED PORTS ARE IN A FORWARDING STATE!

-ROOT BRIDGE
+Bridge gốc

-- When a SWITCH is powered on, it assumes it is the ROOT BRIDGE
+- When a Switch is powered on, it assumes it is the Bridge gốc
-- It will only give up its position if it receives a “SUPERIOR” BPDU (lower BRIDGE ID)
+- It will only give up its position if it receives a “SUPERIOR” BPDU (lower Bridge ID)
-- Once the topology has converged and all SWITCHES agree on the ROOT BRIDGE, only the ROOT BRIDGE sends BPDUs
+- Once the Cấu trúc mạng has converged and all SWITCHES agree on the Bridge gốc, only the Bridge gốc sends BPDUs
-- Other SWITCHES in the network will forward these BPDUs, but will not generate their own original BPDUs
+- Other SWITCHES in the Mạng will forward these BPDUs, but will not generate their own original BPDUs

 ---

-SPANNING TREE PROTOCOL STEPS
+Spanning Tree Giao thức STEPS

-1) One SWITCH is elected as ROOT BRIDGE.
-All PORTS on the ROOT BRIDGE are DESIGNATED PORTS (FORWARDING STATE)
+1) One Switch is elected as Bridge gốc.
+All PORTS on the Bridge gốc are DESIGNATED PORTS (FORWARDING STATE)

-- ROOT BRIDGE selection order:
+- Bridge gốc selection order:
-    - 1) Lowest BRIDGE ID
+    - 1) Lowest Bridge ID
-    - 2) Lowest MAC Address (in case of Bridge ID tie)
+    - 2) Lowest Địa chỉ MAC (in case of Bridge ID tie)

-2) Each remaining SWITCH will select ONE of its INTERFACES to be it’s ROOT PORT (FORWARDING STATE).
-PORTS across from the ROOT PORT are always DESIGNATED PORTS.
+2) Each remaining Switch will select ONE of its INTERFACES to be it’s ROOT Cổng (FORWARDING STATE).
+PORTS across from the ROOT Cổng are always DESIGNATED PORTS.

-- ROOT PORT selection order:
+- ROOT Cổng selection order:
     - 1) LOWEST ROOT COST (see STP COST CHART)
-    - 2) LOWEST NEIGHBOUR BRIDGE ID
+    - 2) LOWEST NEIGHBOUR Bridge ID
-    - 3) LOWEST NEIGHBOUR PORT ID
+    - 3) LOWEST NEIGHBOUR Cổng ID

-3) Each remaining COLLISION DOMAIN will select ONE INTERFACE to be a DESIGNATION PORT (FORWARDING STATE).
-The other PORT in the COLLISION DOMAIN will NON-DESIGNATED (BLOCKING)
+3) Each remaining COLLISION DOMAIN will select ONE Giao diện to be a DESIGNATION Cổng (FORWARDING STATE).
+The other Cổng in the COLLISION DOMAIN will NON-DESIGNATED (BLOCKING)

-- DESIGNATED PORT SELECTION:
+- DESIGNATED Cổng SELECTION:
-    - 1) INTERFACE on SWITCH with LOWEST ROOT COST
+    - 1) Giao diện on Switch with LOWEST ROOT COST
-    - 2) INTERFACE on SWITCH with LOWEST BRIDGE ID
+    - 2) Giao diện on Switch with LOWEST Bridge ID

 ---

 STP COST CHART

-💡 Only OUTGOING INTERFACES toward the ROOT BRIDGE have a STP COST; not RECEIVING INTERFACES.
-Add up all the OUTGOING PORT costs until you reach the ROOT BRIDGE
+💡 Only OUTGOING INTERFACES toward the Bridge gốc have a STP COST; not RECEIVING INTERFACES.
+Add up all the OUTGOING Cổng costs until you reach the Bridge gốc

 ![image](https://github.com/psaumur/CCNA/assets/106411237/0ee95883-aed8-42a3-ba82-11209ef8cd40)

-SW1 is the ROOT BRIDGE so has a STP COST of 0 on ALL INTERFACES
+SW1 is the Bridge gốc so has a STP COST of 0 on ALL INTERFACES

 ![image](https://github.com/psaumur/CCNA/assets/106411237/35037ae9-3430-44ac-be6d-c8d2a2a42c24)

-The PORTS connected to another SWITCH’s ROOT PORT MUST be DESIGNATED (D).
+The PORTS connected to another Switch’s ROOT Cổng MUST be DESIGNATED (D).

-Because the ROOT PORT Is the SWITCH’s path to the ROOT BRIDGE, another SWITCH must not block it.
+Because the ROOT Cổng Is the Switch’s path to the Bridge gốc, another Switch must not block it.

-STP PORT ID (in case of a tie-breaker)
+STP Cổng ID (in case of a tie-breaker)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/63d2fb87-31fa-4b57-a2c3-a203feded8ba)

-NEIGHBOUR SWITCH PORT ID (in case of a tie-breaker)
+NEIGHBOUR Switch Cổng ID (in case of a tie-breaker)

-(D) = DESIGNATED PORT
+(D) = DESIGNATED Cổng

-(R) = ROOT PORT
+(R) = ROOT Cổng

 ![image](https://github.com/psaumur/CCNA/assets/106411237/c3fcc32b-e95f-4d4b-a241-f9f3080e858f)

-HOW TO DETERMINE WHICH PORT WILL BE BLOCKED TO PREVENT LAYER 2 LOOPS
+Cách DETERMINE WHICH Cổng WILL BE BLOCKED TO PREVENT LAYER 2 LOOPS

 ![image](https://github.com/psaumur/CCNA/assets/106411237/1b69a092-4150-44c3-b605-5916fdea91d6)

 QUIZ

-Identify the ROOT BRIDGE and the ROLE of EACH INTERFACE on the NETWORK (ROOT / DESIGNATED / NON-DESIGNATED)
+Identify the Bridge gốc and the ROLE of EACH Giao diện on the Mạng (ROOT / DESIGNATED / NON-DESIGNATED)

 #1